-\mypar{Audio-visual deepfake detection} exploits inconsistencies between modalities or leverages joint representation learning for improved robustness.
-Early methods focused on semantic cross-modal inconsistencies, such as phoneme–viseme mismatches \cite{agarwal2020detecting} or emotional incongruence between speech and facial expressions \cite{mittal2020emotions}, while more recent works detect forgeries by modeling audio–visual synchrony, where misalignment between the two modalities signals manipulation \cite{feng23cvpr,Smeu_2025_CVPR,liang24speechforensics,li2024zero}.
-Self-supervised representations are increasingly adopted, either by being trained from scratch \cite{oorloff2024avff,zhao2022self,wu2025hola,feng23cvpr} or by employing pretrained models \cite{koutlis2024dimodiff,knafo2022fakeout,liang24speechforensics,reiss2023detecting}.
-In contrast to these studies, we perform a comprehensive evaluation across multiple representations, rather than focusing on a single one.
+\mypar{Audio-visual deepfake detection} typically exploits cross-modal inconsistencies.
+Early methods targeted semantic mismatches, such as phoneme–viseme inconsistencies \cite{agarwal2020detecting} or emotional incongruences between speech and facial expressions \cite{mittal2020emotions}.
+More recent work detects forgeries by measuring misalignment between dense audio-visual representations \cite{feng23cvpr,Smeu_2025_CVPR,liang24speechforensics,li2024zero}.
+These representations are typically learned in a self-supervised manner, either trained from scratch \cite{oorloff2024avff,zhao2022self,wu2025hola,feng23cvpr} or obtained from pretrained models \cite{koutlis2024dimodiff,knafo2022fakeout,liang24speechforensics,reiss2023detecting}.
+In contrast to these studies, we provide a comprehensive evaluation across multiple representations rather than focusing on a single one.